Pietro222222/cat-fetch/README.md

 # Config

 to config it, just modify and rebuild the program.
+Use the `install.sh` script to make things faster.

 # TODO